Alibi for a Criminal Case in UK

 Having an alibi while being accused of different serious crimes in the UK, might release you from the received accusations.
 In simple words, the alibi is an excuse to avoid the blame, a person who can guarantee you have been elsewhere when a crime was committed.
-You can receive comprehensive information and details about the alibi for a criminal case in the UK from our defence solicitors in London.
+You can receive comprehensive information and details about the alibi for a criminal case in the UK from our criminal defence solicitors in London.

 The meaning of alibi in the UK

 An individual accused of a serious crime in the UK like burglary, theft or even crime can provide an alibi to defend himself in such situations.
 In criminal investigations, the offender needs to offer complete information in the police statement (which can also weigh in the court of law) about the alibi evidence.
 The name, the address and any other details a prosecutor might ask about your alibi, which must be provided at the time you have been accused and put into custody if your case required such measures.
 It is good to know that the alibi will support your declarations and will be a good defence against the charges brought by the authorities in the UK.
 Our defence lawyers in London are ready to offer suitable analysis in your case and can explain the meaning of alibi and the circumstances that involve such a person.
 You can also watch the following video presentation:

 Investigating the alibi in the UK

 All kinds of individuals can be alibi in different situations.
 If you have declared you have an alibi and you want the charges to be dropped, the police will investigate that person and your statement.
 Take into consideration that the alibi investigation report needs to contain sufficient information and proof, in order to be presented in the court of law as part of your defence.
 The alibi may be considered a witness in your case, which is why complete details need to be provided.
 Besides that, the investigators have also the right to check up the criminal background of your alibi, and if he/she was involved in serious offences, your case, which is considered easy enough with the help of an alibi, might transform into a serious one.